 The aim of the proposed cUS scoring was to create a quantitative assessment tool that reliably detects clinically relevant sequelae of preterm brain injury and impaired brain development at TEA.
-The examination does not differ significantly from a clinical routine scan (usually takes approximately 10 minutes for an experienced user) as only standard projections according to Levene (Levene et al 1985) are used. cUS images are stored and scoring may be performed on a later occasion, i.e. not interfering with clinical work in the ward, which also facilitates training of less experienced cUS users.
+The examination does not differ significantly from a clinical routine scan (usually takes approximately 10 minutes for an experienced user) as only standard projections according to Levene (Levene et al 1985) are used. cUS images are stored and scoring may be performed on a later occasion, i.e. not interfering with clinical work on the ward, which also facilitates training of less experienced cUS users.
 The interobserver agreement in the present study was high.
-Similarly to the updated MRI scoring by Kidokoro et al., the present cUS scoring includes a combination of subjectively scored items and objective metrics, resulting in a composite (‘global’) brain abnormality score.
+Similarl to the updated MRI scoring system by Kidokoro et al., the present cUS scoring includes a combination of subjectively scored items and objective metrics, resulting in a composite (‘global’) brain abnormality score.
 With this novel scoring system not only the adverse findings but also a normal TEA cUS and mild abnormalities are clearly defined and easily reproducible for users.
 This is important as the negative predictive values regarding all investigated outcomes were high when TEA cUS scoring was normal or showed only mild abnormalities.
 This underlines the value of TEA cUS to screen for infants that highly unlikely will profit from further investigation with MRI.
-We believe that this proposed CUS scoring can be integrated into follow-up study protocols and clinical routine, but also enables uniform structured assessment of brain injuries in the research setting such as comparison across cohorts.
+We believe that this proposed cUS scoring system can be integrated into clinical routine, but also enables uniform structured assessment of brain injuries in the research setting such as comparison across cohorts.

 The low rates of severe brain abnormalities and severe impairments in our cohort are important limitations to this study.
 Although it is of course gratifying that the cohort is doing well, it restricts the prognostic value of the tool, a problem experienced by others in similar settings (Brouwer et al. 2017).
 Therefore, validation of the presented cUS scoring system in a cohort with higher incidences of both brain injury and impaired outcomes is warranted.
 Another limitation is that cUS images were only acquired via the anterior fontanel, which resulted in a low detection rate of cerebellar injury.
 In future studies additional views through the mastoid window should be added to increase the sensitivity for cerebellar injury.

 Moreover, a comparison with the revised version of the Inder-Kidokoro MRI scoring system (Kidokoro et al. 2013) would also be of great interest.
-Another major limitation is the relatively short time of follow up, which might naturally underestimate cognitive impairments.
+Another major limitation is the relatively short time of follow up, which might naturally underestimate more subtle, later emerging cognitive impairments.

 We believe that the major strength of the present scoring system is that it assesses the full spectrum of prematurity related brain injury, and uses weighted subscores that reflect the relevance for outcome of each item.
 Moreover, the cUS scoring is clearly structured and easy to use also for non-experts.
 The population-based design is another strength of our study, along with the large sample size of infants with a gestational age at birth below 27 weeks.
 In addition, to increase accuracy of the outcome comparisons, we used a regional control group of term born infants, since the third edition of the Bayley Scales has been shown to underestimate developmental delay (Anderson et al. 2010; Vohr et al 2012),